MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 The authentication process tries the following methods, one after another, until one succeeds:

 1. **Environment**: Account information that's specified via environment variables is read and used for authentication.
-1. **Managed Identity**: If the application is deployed to an Azure host with a managed identity enabled, the managed identity is used for authentication.
+1. **Managed identity**: If the application is deployed to an Azure host with a managed identity enabled, the managed identity is used for authentication.
 1. **Azure CLI**: If you use the Azure CLI `az login` command to sign in, your credentials are used for authentication.
 1. **Azure PowerShell**: If you use the Azure PowerShell `Connect-AzAccount` command to sign in, your credentials are used for authentication.
 1. **Interactive browser**: The user is interactively authenticated via the default browser.